 During 2003 Noble undertook a study of the Antarctic imaginary, photographing representations of Antarctica in Museums and discovery centres in Japan, Norway, Australia, New Zealand, England, Scotland and America.
 In March 2005 she returned to Antarctica to photograph tourist sites and the Antarctic tourism experience.
 The resulting work has contributed to a series of exhibition and installation projects in New Zealand, Australia, and the United States and Two Rooms will be the first to exhibit this series in Auckland.

 In 2001 The Dunedin Public Art Gallery curated a major retrospective of Noble’s work.
-The resulting exhibition States of Grace, toured New Zealand 2001?2003.
+The resulting exhibition States of Grace, toured New Zealand 2001 – 2003.
 In 2005 and 2006 her work has featured in exhibitions at the Neuer Berliner Kunstverein, in Berlin and the Patio Herreriano in Spain.
-In November 2007 her series Ruby’s Room will be exhibited at the Musée du quai Branly in Paris and will tour Europe in 2008.
+In November 2007 her series Ruby’s Room was exhibited at the Musée du quai Branly in Paris and toured Europe in 2008.